andriy-koz/andriy-koz/README.md

 - 👋 Hi, I’m Andriy.
 - 💻 I'm currently working with React JS.
-- 🌱 I'm currently learning Express JS.
+- 🌱 I'm currently learning backend development with Node JS.

 <!---
 Andriy-Kozlovsky/Andriy-Kozlovsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.